-In this case, dissolving 1 mol of (NH4)2Cr2O7 produces a solution that contains 1 mol of Cr2O72− ions and 2 mol of NH4+ ions.
+Figure 7.11 Dissolution of 1 mol of an Ioncic Compound.
+Dissoliving 1 mol of ammonium dichromate formula units in water produces 1 mol of Cr2O72− anions and 2 mol of NH4+ cations.
 (Water molecules are omitted from a molecular view of the solution for clarity.)

-What are the concentrations of all species derived from the solutes in these aqueous solutions?
+What are the concentrations of all ionic species derived from the solutes in these aqueous solutions?

 - 0.21 M NaOH

 - 3.7 M (CH3)CHOH

 A Classify each compound as either a strong electrolyte or a nonelectrolyte.

 B If the compound is a nonelectrolyte, its concentration is the same as the molarity of the solution.
 If the compound is a strong electrolyte, determine the number of each ion contained in one formula unit.
 Find the concentration of each species by multiplying the number of each ion by the molarity of the solution.

 1. 0.21 M NaOH